dotcomboom/AutoSite/README.md

 When you build your site, AutoSite XL's new **Attribute Map** located in the **Apricot Output** panel allows you to get a birds' eye view of all the attributes your site uses, their values, and what pages have those values.
 It's great for identifying errors, or just seeing what pages use which templates for example.

+The Attribute Map also allows you to drag attributes into the editor to reference them (input pages and templates) or their values to define them (input pages).
+It's a quick way to get a head start on your pages.

 ![AutoSite XL](https://github.com/dotcomboom/AutoSite-XL/blob/master/screenshot.png?raw=true)

 ## Conditionals